openclarity/apiclarity/README.md

 ./deploy.sh <namespace1> <namespace2> ...
 ```

-Note: you can also build and deploy your own custom filter.
-In order to do this, please check out the [wasm-filters](https://github.com/apiclarity/wasm-filters) repo.
+Note:
+To build the WASM filter instead of using the pre-built binary, please follow the instructions on [wasm-filters](https://github.com/apiclarity/wasm-filters)

 5. Port forward to APIClarity UI:
 ```